VentureUnknown/ventureunknown.github.io/_posts/2014-11-06-docker-exec-devops-and-debugging.md

   /etc/runit/2 syslog
 {% endhighlight %}

-As you'll notice, I have [runit](http://smarden.org/runit/) running within this container to start up the multiple services that this application needs.
-And I've included a tiny ssh server (dropbear in this example) to allow administrators and users to have an easy way to inspect the container as needed during runtime.
+As you'll notice, I had [runit](http://smarden.org/runit/) running within this container to start up the multiple services that this particular monolithic application needs (apache/mysql).
+And I had a tiny ssh server also started (dropbear in this example) to allow administrators and users to have an easy way to inspect the container as needed during runtime.

 The new `docker exec` command would allow me to run the container like this: